Lighthouse – International Kindergarten

-We have native English, Russian and Thai speakers in every classroom as we understand that parents of students desire for their children to learn language and be comfortable in their surroundings.
+We have native English speakers in every classroom as we understand that parents of students desire for their children to learn language and be comfortable in their surroundings.

 We believe that we have the best kindergarten on the island at the best price, we’d love for you to come for a visit to see if you agree.

 Early Childhood – Develop the limbs through doing

 Young children from birth to age seven live primarily through their senses and learn best through imitation.
 Striving to be figures worthy of imitation, Waldorf early childhood educators nurture each child’s flowering, providing gentle, yet sensory rich environments and play-based activities that encourage the young child to investigate the natural world, explore social relationships, and expand imaginative capacities.
 These activities lay crucial foundations for intellectual, emotional, and physical development.

 What’s next for children, what are we preparing them for: